 Unless stated otherwise, these operators offer small group tours catering for a broad demographic.

 - Saga – Catering to those aged 50 and over.
 Larger group tours.

 - Solos – Specialist provider of solo holidays and group tours.
 Size of groups varies from 15 – 30.
-Tours stratified by age bands (25-49 years, 50+ years, all ages).
+Some of their tours are stratified by age bands (< 50 years, 50+ years, all ages).

 - Voyage Jules Verne (VJV) – Group tours accommodate a maximum of 28 people.